wesjrock/my-landing-page/README.md

 # Landing Page

-Landing page for the Trainee program.
-Implemented with BEMCSS for the classes nomenclature, and ITCSS for the structure.
+Landing page for Codeminer42 Trainee program.
+Implemented with BEMCSS for classes nomenclature, and ITCSS for the structure.
 The app is a pure HTML and CSS web app built with Parcel.

 ## Requirements